mdwelsh/mdwelsh.github.io/index.md

 layout: page
 ---

+I am a Distinguished Engineer at [OctoML](https://www.octoml.ai), a Seattle-based startup developing technology to optimize and secure machine learning models for deployment.

-I am an engineering lead and computer scientist at [Apple](https://www.apple.com), working on the Machine Intelligence team in Seattle.
-My team specializes in optimized on-device AI.
+Prior to OctoML, I was an engineering lead and computer scientist at [Apple](https://www.apple.com), working on the Machine Intelligence team in Seattle.
+My team specialized in optimized on-device AI.

-Prior to Apple, I was a Principal Engineer at [Xnor.ai](https://www.xnor.ai), a Seattle-based startup developing efficient AI for embedded systems.
+Prior to Apple, I was a Principal Engineer at [Xnor.ai](https://www.xnor.ai), a startup developing efficient AI for embedded systems.
 I led Xnor's Platform and Systems team, focusing on our high-performance inference engine.
-Xnor joined Apple in early 2020.
+Xnor was acquired Apple in early 2020.

 Prior to Xnor, I spent 8 years at Google as a Principal Engineer and lead for the Chrome Mobile team in Seattle.
 Our team focused on making Chrome and the web great for the next billion users, developing new